Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 *The following objectives are excluded (of scope):
 Azure AD B2C, Azure AD Domain Services and Microsoft Information Protection (AIP/MIP) will not be described in this blog post.*

+_Caution: All description of features, potential limitations and implementation considerations are based on personal experiences and research results at the time of publication this blog post.
+Therefore the content and statement can be outdated since writting this blog post in December 2020._

 *Note: Microsoft announced many product name changes at the Ignite 2020.
-I've used all new product names in this article and partly point out the previous product names.
+I've used all new product names in this article.
 A good overview of all name changes are written [in this blog post by Microsoft](https://techcommunity.microsoft.com/t5/itops-talk-blog/microsoft-365-and-azure-security-product-name-changes/ba-p/1719167).*

 ## Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads